OpenAgentsInc/v2/docs/sidebar-refactor.md

 - Renders the Sidebar component with ChatHistory
 - Applies responsive styling for desktop view

+### sidebar-footer.tsx
+- Simple component for rendering the footer of the sidebar
+- Accepts children and className props
+- Applies default styling for flex layout and padding

 ## Thoughts on Condensing
-- Combine SidebarItemButton, SidebarItemIcon, chat-history, new-chat-button, and sidebar-actions into the main ChatsPane component
+- Combine SidebarItemButton, SidebarItemIcon, chat-history, new-chat-button, sidebar-actions, and sidebar-footer into the main ChatsPane component
 - Keep the core functionality of chat-history and new-chat-button (data fetching, mutations, sorting) in the new ChatsPane
 - Simplify the component structure by integrating NewChatButton and SidebarActions directly into ChatsPane
 - Move the chat creation logic from new-chat-button into a custom hook or utility function